 Prof. Li is a professor in the Department of Information Management at Peking University, and a professor at the University of Chinese Academy of Sciences.
 While acting as a doctoral supervisor at National Science Library Chinese Academy of Sciences, he is also a director of the China Society for Scientific and Technical Information and a member of the Chinese Information Technology.
 He has research interests in information resource management, network information management technology and information system.

 Dr. Zhang is Professor and Dean of the School of Information Resource Management at Renmin University of China.
-He is a member of the Archival Science Academic Committee of China, the deputy director of the Basic Theory of Archive Science Committee of the Archival Science Academic Committee of China and the vice-president of the Archival Science Academic Committee of Beijing.
+He is a member of the Archival Science Academic Committee of China, the vice-president of the Archival Science Academic Committee of China and the director of CIO research center at Renmin University.
 His main research interests include enterprise-oriented records and archive management, knowledge management, information resource management and archival education.

 Prof. Xia is Vice President of Central China Normal University and Dean of School of Information Management at Central China Normal University.
 He is New Century Excellent Talent of Ministry of Education (2008) and the second-level candidates for high-level talents in the new century in Hubei Province (2012).
 Prof. Xia was elected as a member of Standing Committee of University Council.
 He is a member of National Libraries Standardization Technical Committee and Director of Chinese Library Society.
 His research interests include information organization and retrieval, digital libraries, and competitive intelligence.
 He is the principal investigator or a key member of 10 research projects and has published 9 books.